-4.172 The objective is to restore structural integrity and present undamaged floors in the Skybridge by identifying the cause of the damage and then carrying out the work.
+4.154 The objective is to restore structural integrity and present undamaged floors in the Skybridge by identifying the cause of the damage and then carrying out the work.

-4.173 Dublin Airport conducted an investigation of the structural integrity of the suspended curved section of the Skybridge, which was built in 2007.
-Two issues were identified, the first is the suspended nature of the Skybridge with its expansion joints would appear to have suffered from flex beyond the tolerance of the expansion joints, with the result that the floor finish (terrazzo) is cracking.
-The second issue identified is the weather protection to the steel ties has failed and needs attention.
+4.155 Dublin Airport conducted an investigation of the structural integrity of the suspended curved section of the Skybridge, which was built in 2007.
+Two issues were identified, the first is the

-- 4.174 The project scope covers both the structural survey and the repair work which is specified as:
+- 4.156 The project scope covers both the structural survey and the repair work which is specified as:

 - Remedial work to steel suspension ties

 - Repairing/replacing expansion joints

 - Replacing defective terrazzo flooring

-- 4.175 It is not explained how the repair work to steel ties and expansion joints has been valued as the structural survey work has not been carried out.
+- 4.157 It is not explained how the repair work to steel ties and expansion joints has been valued as the structural survey work has not been carried out.
 It is assumed that the terrazzo repair has been estimated, on the basis of a visual inspection

-- 4.176 It is assumed that the defects have been identified at a high level in order to prepare the CIP budget.
+- 4.158 It is assumed that the defects have been identified at a high level in order to prepare the CIP budget.
 We also assume that the Outline Design Stage is the structural survey stage which is planned for Q1 2021, followed by the 'Design Stage' in Q3 2021 and Procurement in Q4 2021.
-The time line of one year to identify the problem and tender the work, followed by another year to carry out the work indicates that this is not an urgent project. - 4.177 The outlined procurement route is:
+The time line of one year to identify the problem and tender the work, followed by another year to carry out the work indicates that this is not an urgent project. - 4.159 The outlined procurement route is: